Foul Play (1978 film): Production

 Foul Play is an homage to director Alfred Hitchcock, several of whose films are referenced during the film.
 The premise of an innocent person becoming entangled in a web of intrigue is common in Hitchcock films, such as The 39 Steps, Saboteur, North by Northwest and, most notably, The Man Who Knew Too Much, which inspired the opera house sequence in Foul Play.
 When Gloria is attacked in her home by a man attempting to strangle her with a scarf and she defends herself with a household object, both are references to Dial M for Murder.
 Other Hitchcock films which receive a nod from screenwriter/director Colin Higgins include Notorious, Vertigo, and Psycho.
 In addition, the plot includes a MacGuffin—an object that initially is the central focus of the film but declines in importance until it is forgotten and unexplained by the end—in the form of the roll of film concealed in the pack of cigarettes which ends up being thrown into a fire in a fireplace.
 Hitchcock popularized the term MacGuffin and used the technique in many of his films.

 "Audiences love to be scared and at the same time they love to laugh", said Higgins.
 "It is tongue in cheek realism.
 The audience is in on the joke but the actors must carry on as if they were unaware."

 The script originally was written under the name Killing Lydia with Goldie Hawn in mind for the lead.
 Higgins had met Hawn through their mutual friend Hal Ashby.
 However, the project did not take off.
 After Silver Streak came out, Higgins rewrote the script.
-He and the producers took the project to Paramount who hoped to star Farrah Fawcett.
+He and the producers took the project to Paramount, which hoped to star Farrah Fawcett.
 However, Fawcett was in the middle of a legal battle with the producers of Charlie's Angels so it was decided to go with Hawn.